feilipu/yaz180/yabios/implementation_notes.md

 > cpmcp -f yaz180-16MB a.cpm ~/Desktop/CPM/bbcbasic.com 0:BBCBASIC.COM
 ```

-The contents of the `/etc/cpmtools/diskdefs` file specific to the YAZ180.
+The contents of the `/etc/cpmtools/diskdefs` file need to be augmented with disk information specific to the YAZ180.

 ```
 diskdef yaz180-32MB